 http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CONSLEG:2002L0059:20110316:EN:PDF

-In addition, Article 12.3 of Directive 2000/59/EC as amended on port reception facilities for ship-generated waste and cargo residues (PRF Directive) provides a legal basis to exchange information regarding the identification of ships which have not delivered their ship-generated waste and cargo residues in accordance with the PRF Directive (see Annex section 2.2).

-Furthermore, Article 11.2.d points out that if a ship has proceeded to sea without having complied with art 7 or 10, the competent authority of the next port of call shall be informed.

-The text of the Directive, as amended, can be downloaded at:

-http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CONSLEG:2000L0059:20081211:EN:PDF

 Which is the area to be considered by ships’ masters to report incidents?

-According to Article 22.2 of Directive 2002/59/EC, as amended, Member States should define the geographical area and the designated coastal stations to whom the reports should be made.
+According to Article 22.2 of the VTMIS Directive , Member States should define the geographical area and the designated coastal stations to whom the reports should be made.

 Masters of ships sailing within the SAR area and/or EEZ (or equivalent) of a Member State must send Incident Reports to the coastal station responsible for that area should their ships be involved in an accident or incident.
 For example, Figure 1 illustrates the SAR and EEZ of Poland: